A Proper Kitchen – Done!

 Since there is no window in the kitchen Alan installed under cupboard and overhead LED strip lights to throw a little light on the subject, replacing the old brass halogen spots and typical caravan style fluorescent light.
-The illusion of space is created by the large mirror on the kitchen wall which was also decorated to match the woodwork with the vinyl wrap treatment.
+The illusion of space is created by the large mirror on the kitchen wall which was also decorated with items from just diy to match the woodwork with the vinyl wrap treatment.
 At this point Alan could probably cover anything you like in vinyl wrap – form an orderly queue people.

 We also created a new granite style sparkly worktop and back splash which really sets off the kitchen and brings it right up to date.
 Alan installed a new chrome mixer tap on the sink to replace the old gold tap which just looked….. well old!

 The fridge/freezer was a total surprise – most motorhomes have a little fridge with an icebox – this is full sized fridge with a box freezer on top.
 The inside was a bit musty and mouldy but nothing a good wash with bicarbonate of soda couldn’t sort out.
 The steel shelves were a bit worn with the silver coating breaking off in places.
 I spray painted them with gray undercoat and then a couple of coats of silver car paint which brought them up like new.